robin-bakkenes-avanade/ModernDataEngineering/labs.md

 To see the job's results:

-1. In the Azure portal, go to your output storage account (streamsink).
+1. In the Azure portal, go to your output storage account.
 2. Select Storage Explorer (preview).
-3. On the right, under BLOB CONTAINERS, open your container (learn-container).
+3. On the right, under BLOB CONTAINERS, open your container.
 4. Go to the output folder and select Download.

 ![Alt text](https://docs.microsoft.com/en-us/learn/data-ai-cert/transform-data-with-azure-stream-analytics/media/8-query-result.png)